 O O O O O

-18. It is the National Park Service’s responsibility to protect Acadia National Park’s natural, scenic, and cultural resources while at the same time providing for public enjoyment.
+18. It is the National Park Service’s responsibility to protect Acadia National Park’s natural, scenic, and cultural resources, while at the same time providing for public enjoyment.
 How important is protection of the following resources/attributes to you and your personal group?
 Please mark (•) one answer for each resource/attribute.